African Photo Safari trip report / BIG CATS of the Maasai Mara Kenya February 2019 / small group photographic safari

 The Lions were present again in good numbers.
 We got to see the famous male Lion - Scar, feeding on a Hippo carcass at the Mara River.
 He was limping badly but actually looked in pretty good health for such an old Lion.
 We saw a number of other Male Lions as well as a Lioness with two small cubs in the area of Topi Plains.

 We were very lucky and priveledged to see four Cheetah chases, three of them involved the 5 strong male coalition.
 Their first chase ended in an Impala kill, but this was stolen from them by some opportunistic Lions.
 Their second was rather ambitions as one male Cheetah tried to take on a full grown male Topi, which as a group of 5 they are capable of pulling down, but his 4 other team mates were a bit slow to start the game on this occasion !!
 It was very interesting to see how the Cheetah ran right up to the side of the Topi and physically tried to bump it off balance - a technique I had not ever witnessed before.
 Their third chase just sent hundreds of animals fleeing in all directions with no end result.
 The fourth chase was by a female Cheetah who ran right through a group of Warthogs to pursue an easier target, a baby Impala who she did end up catching.

 The Mara certainly lives up to all expectations as far as good and numerous Big Cat sightings are concerned and the general wildlife is always great too !

-A big thanks goes to the staff at Mara Entim Camp and Sentinel Camp for looking after us so well and a very special thanks goes to our amazing guides, Mamai and James, always patient, courteous, helpful and incredibly hard working, it is a great pleasure to work with you both as always !
+A big thanks goes to the staff at Mara Entim Camp and Mara Intrepids for looking after us so well and a very special thanks goes to our amazing guides, Mamai and Eliud, thank you for your patience, your help and your incredibly hard work, it was a great pleasure working with you both.